The 401k Alternative You Deserve to Know About – A Client’s Story, Chuck Fahs

 To that end, Chuck had a good foundation of savings habits.
 He was a disciplined saver throughout his working career.

-The tool he knew to use to accomplish this was the 401(k), so that became his plan for his future.
+The tool he knew to use to accomplish this was 401k plans, so that became his retirement plan.
 He was dedicated, contributing to his 401(k) for most of his life, and even prided himself in never dipping into it along the way.

 Introduction to a 401k alternative